frapplecat/moonup/README.md

 * I noticed my MOONup.svg logo wasn't displaying on Firefox and Safari.
 Fixed by defining the height.

-* The hamburger menu was opening underneath the hero images on each page.
-Fixed by giving a z-index to the item.

 * The placeholder text was very faint in some of the fields on the signup page.
 Changed the colour of the placeholder using some code from w3schools. https://www.w3schools.com/howto/howto_css_placeholder.asp